Photo competition 2021 terms and conditions

 - The entrants must be the sole owner of copyright in all photos entered.

 - Copyright in all images submitted for this competition remains with the respective entrants.
-However, in consideration of their providing the images for the competition, each entrant is party to this contractual Agreement with Bracknell Forest Council and agrees that BFC and competition sponsors (such as the Economic Skills and Development Partnership, Duncan Yeardley Estate Agents and South Hill Park) can feature any or all of the submitted images in any of their publications, social media, website and/or in any promotional material, which may include display materials.
+However, in consideration of their providing the images for the competition, each entrant is party to this contractual Agreement with Bracknell Forest Council (BFC) and agrees that BFC and competition sponsors (such as the Economic Skills and Development Partnership, Duncan Yeardley Estate Agents and Bracknell Camera Club) can feature any or all of the submitted images in any of their publications, social media, website or in any promotional material, which may include display materials.
 All images used will be credited to the photographer.
-Please contact firstname.lastname@example.org to receive a full list of BFC third party partners for this competition.
+Please email firstname.lastname@example.org to receive a full list of third party partners for this competition.

 - All entries must be the original work of the entrant and must not infringe the rights of any other party.
 Further, entrants must not have breached any laws when taking their photographs.

-- The entrant must have obtained permission of any people featured in the entries, or their parents/guardians if children under 16 are featured.
-If you are photographing or commissioning photography of people you will need a completed GDPR compliant photo consent form for each person; this can be found on the competition web page.
+- The entrant must have obtained permission of any people featured as subjects in the entries, who are clearly identifiable in the image.
+If you are photographing or commissioning photography of people you will need a completed GDPR compliant photo consent form for each person.
+If children under 16 are featured, or they are unable to sign for themselves, their parents or guardians will need to sign on their behalf.

 - Images may be digitally enhanced to remove spots or scratches, but not manipulated.
-Entrants can enhance the picture to make it brighter, clearer etc, but not manipulate the content.
+Entrants can enhance the picture to make it brighter, clearer and so on, but not manipulate the content.
 The judges reserve the right to exclude any image they believe may have been excessively treated so as to alter its authenticity.

 - We will not accept composite images - entries that stitch two or more separate photographs together to make one image, or entries that superimpose elements photographed separately onto an image.